-Major Cities: Al Rayyan, Umm Salal Mu?ammad, Al Wakrah, Al Khor
+Major Cities: Al Rayyan, Umm Salal Muhammad, Al Wakrah, Al Khor

-Employment contracts should be in writing, and employers must ensure that employment contracts meet the minimum requirements stated in the Labor Law.
-The contracts should be in Arabic or in Arabic plus another language and signed by both employers and employees.
+Employment contracts should be in writing, and employers must ensure that these contracts meet the minimum requirements stated in the Labor Law.
+The contracts should be in Arabic or in Arabic plus another language and signed by both the employer and employee.
 Fixed-term employment contracts must not exceed 5 years.
 If the parties continue to implement the contract even after its expiration, the contract is considered renewed for an indefinite period.
-Employees can be on a probation period not exceeding 6 months and any probation period must be mentioned in the contract.
-Employers can terminate an employee’s contract on 3 days’ notice during probation.
+Employees can be on a probation period not exceeding 6 months, and any probation period must be mentioned in the contract.
+Employers can terminate an employee’s contract with a 3 days’ notice during probation.

 Work schedule cannot be more than 48 hours in a week over 6 days.
 Weekly work hours are reduced to 36 during the month of Ramadan.
 Employees are entitled to 1 day rest in a week, mostly Friday, and most companies provide a Friday-Saturday weekend.
-Some exceptions related to maximum work hours apply to particular type of work and shift workers.
+Some exceptions related to maximum work hours apply to certain types of work and shift workers.

 Employees who work overtime are entitled to 25% of premium over their regular wages.
 Employees who work between 9 p.m. and 6 p.m. receive 50% of premium over their regular wages except shift workers.
 Overtime cannot exceed 2 hours in a day.
 Managers do not qualify for overtime pay.

 Overall 10 national holidays are observed in Qatar:

 - Three working days to be mentioned by the employer

 Employees who work on a national holiday receive 250% of their regular wages and an additional day off.